ecmwf/metview-docs/docs/macro/functions/fieldset.rst

    Interpolates a fieldset on model levels (i.e. on hybrid or eta levels used by the IFS) onto height levels (in m) above sea or ground level.
 At gridpoints where interpolation is not possible missing value is returned.
 This function has the following positional arguments:

-   #. mfld: the fieldset to be interpolated
+   * mfld: the fieldset to be interpolated
-   #. z: the geopotential fieldset on model levels  (it must contain the same levels as mfld but the order of the levels can be different)
+   * z: the geopotential fieldset on model levels  (it must contain the same levels as mfld but the order of the levels can be different)
-   #. zs: the surface geopotential field (if the reflev argument is set to "sea" it should be set to nil).
+   * zs: the surface geopotential field (if the reflev argument is set to "sea" it should be set to nil).
-   #.  hlist: the list of target height levels (they can came in any given order)
+   * hlist: the list of target height levels (they can came in any given order)
-   #. reflev: specifies the reference level for the target heights.
+   * reflev: specifies the reference level for the target heights.
 The possible values are "sea" and "ground"
-   #. method: specifies the interpolation method.
+   * method: specifies the interpolation method.
 The possible values are "linear" and "log".

    Please note that geopotential is not archived operationally on model levels in MARS at ECMWF.
 To compute geopotential on model levels use Metview's mvl_geopotential_on_ml() function.
-The following example shows how to use function ml_to_hl() together with mvl_geopotential_on_ml() :
+The following example shows how to use function ml_to_hl() together with mvl_geopotential_on_ml():
-   # retrieve the data on model levels - surface geopotential (zs) is only available in the first forecast step!

    .. code-block:: python

       # retrieve the data on model levels -